rapid7/metasploit-framework/MSF6-Feature-Proposals.md

 ## Overhaul credential targeting

 The credential datastore options also has many different co-dependent and independent variables, which are confusing and awkward to use.
 In addition, there is little in the way of user-parallelism for using login scanners against single-service web apps.
 MSF6 should have an easier less messy overhaul of targeting multiple users and apps as well.
 Maybe TARGETS could be used the same way?

+## Collapse module types, expose module 'abilities' or 'methods' instead

+Modules in Metasploit are classified according to what they can do ('exploits can exploit, scanners can scan') but often its useful to be able to scan for exploitable targets.
+Workarounds include reaching between modules and sharing library code and mixins.
+This proposal suggests that 'exploit' and 'scanner', as well as many other aux-type modules should collapse into a single module type.
+They simply expose capabilities like 'scan', 'check', 'exploit', etc. and a single module can do all of these.

+Additionally, 'admin' modules could be collapsed.
+For instance, why have a chromecast_reset and chromecast_youtube module when you can use 'admin/chromecast' and just type 'cast' or 'reset' as methods on this single module.
+This would also replace the 'ACTIONS' datastore option where they are used in multi-action aux modules.

+# Data Model

 ## Temporal / log-oriented data model